Practical Mission Planning for Optimized UAV-Sensor Wireless Recharging: Experiments, Results and Discussion

 \section{Experiments, Results and Discussion}

-This section presents results from ROMP simulations and discusses the mission planner and proposed algorithm performance.
-The binary code was run on DJI Manifold 2-C (Intel Core i7-8550U) \cite{Manifold}.
-The following attributes (Attrs) were considered when evaluating the solution performance: \begin{itemize} \item[$t$] Algorithm/solver/planner execution time [unit: s] \item[$E_{re}^{\star}$] Total recharged energy of visited sensor nodes in a single mission [unit: J] \item[$E_{de}^{\star}$] Total PDV discharged energy in a single mission [unit: Wh] \item[$R_{re}$] The ratio of total recharged energy to all rechargeable energy of requested sensor nodes [unit: \%] \item[$R_{de}$] The ratio of total PDV discharged energy to PDV initial energy [unit: \%] \item[$R_{rd}$] The conversion efficiency from the PDV's discharged energy to sensor node recharged energy [unit: \textperthousand] \end{itemize} where:
+This section presents numerical results to evaluate offline and online mission planning schemes.
+The planner was coded in C++20 and executed on a 64-bit Intel Core i7-8550U CPU running at 1.80 GHz with 8 GB RAM (i.e., DJI Manifold 2-C~\cite{Manifold}, a typical onboard flight computer).
+The following attributes (Attrs) were considered when evaluating the solution performance: \begin{itemize} \item[$t$] Algorithm execution time [unit: s] \item[$E_{re}^{\star}$] Recharged energy of visited sensor nodes in a single mission [unit: J] \item[$E_{de}^{\star}$] UAV discharged energy in a single mission [unit: Wh] \item[$R_{re}$] The ratio of total recharged energy to all rechargeable energy of requested sensor nodes [unit: \%] \item[$R_{de}$] The ratio of total UAV discharged energy to UAV initial energy [unit: \%] \item[$R_{rd}$] The conversion efficiency from the UAV's discharged energy to sensor node recharged energy [unit: \textperthousand] \end{itemize} where: